 I think the "tests are a waste" approach is also naive.
-You can waste time and effort and money by not having enough tests or testing the needful things or testing in a low-value way.
+You can waste time and effort and money by not having enough tests or not testing the needful things or testing in a low-value way.
 This is likely an allergy to testing as a concept, a failure to think.

 Why Do I Write Tests?

 The main reasons I end up writing tests are to

 Save me time

 Help me write code

 I usually want to know that I wrote the program correctly the first time.